 Classic French aperitif

-named after the priest, chief cyclist and politician Félix-Adrien Kir (1876-1968).
-This one was an extraordinary personality.
-During the German occupation of France in the Second World War, he was a member of the Resistance and allowed the escape of 5,000 French prisoners of war.
-He was arrested and sentenced to death but released.
+named after the priest, chief editor and politician Félix-Adrien Kir (1876-1968).
+This was an extraordinary personality.
+During the German occupation of France in World War II, he belonged to the Resistance and allowed 5,000 French prisoners of war to flee.
+He was arrested and sentenced to death, but released.
 In 1945 he was appointed Knight of the Legion of Honor.
-His main concern was to secure peace through reconciliation.
-As a member of the French National Assembly, he was co-founder of German-French friendship with the German Chancellor Konrad Adenauer (1876-1967) and Ludwig Erhard (1897-1977), for which he was awarded the German Federal Cross of Merit.
-From 1945 to 1968 he was Lord Mayor of the Burgundian city Dijon
+His primary concern was to secure peace through reconciliation.
+As a member of the French National Assembly, together with the German Chancellor Konrad Adenauer (1876-1967) and Ludwig Erhard (1897-1977) he was a co-founder of the Franco-German friendship, for which he was awarded the German Federal Cross of Merit.
+From 1945 to 1968 he was mayor of the Burgundian city Dijon

-and enjoyed the highest reputation in the population.
+and enjoyed the highest reputation among the population.

-Kir made the popular "Blanc-Cassis" drink among the winegrowers the official drink of the region served at receptions in the town hall.
-After all, it was even named after him.
-He confessed in 1952 initially only the house Lejay-Lagoute the exclusivity of the name.
-In order not to disadvantage the other liqueur traders, this also gave the permission.
-The Kir is traditionally made from dry white grape wine on the Côte d'Or Aligoté
+Kir made the "Blanc-Cassis" drink, which is popular with winegrowers, the official drink of the region, which was served at receptions in the town hall.
+In the end it was even named after him.
+In 1952, he initially only granted the Lejay-Lagoute house the exclusivity of the name.
+In order not to disadvantage the other liqueur dealers, they also gave permission.
+On the Côte d'Or, the Kir is traditionally made from dry white grape wine Aligoté

-mixed in the ratio 9: 1.
-First, the liqueur is filled in a chilled champagne glass, poured with the wine and then stirred gently.
-The drink was well received and spread rapidly in the 1980s via Paris all over the world, especially in the fanciful scene.
-In the variant "Kir Royal" is sparkling wine
+mixed in a ratio of 9: 1.
+First, the liqueur is poured into a chilled champagne glass, poured with the wine and then stirred gently.
+The drink was very well received and quickly spread through Paris all over the world in the 1980s, especially in the chic scene.
+The variant "Kir Royal" is sparkling wine

 used instead of wine.
-The mixture of red wine with cassis is called "Cardinal".
-If instead of Cassis a creme de framboise (raspberry liqueur) is taken, this is called "Kir Imperial".
-There are many similar ones cocktails
+The mixture of red wine with cassis is called "cardinal".
+If a crème de framboise (raspberry liqueur) is used instead of cassis, this is called "Kir Imperial".
+There are now many similar ones cocktails

 based on sparkling wines and fruit liqueurs.